ShunKaidou/Library-Management-Project-DBMS/README.md

 # Library-Management-Project-DBMS
-A Basic Library Management System done using PHP and Mysql as part of DBMS LAB in KTU Syllabus (2019 scheme)
+A Basic Library Management System done using PHP and Mysql as part of DBMS LAB in KTU Syllabus (2019 scheme).

 # Installation

-* Install XAMPP (You can use any Web Server you want)
+* Install XAMPP (You can use any Web Server you want).

-* Move the 'library' folder to /opt/lampp/htdocs/ (or to the folder where the sites are served from based on your web server)
+* Move the 'library' folder to /opt/lampp/htdocs/ (or to the folder where the sites are served from based on your web server).